truce-audio/truce/CONTRIBUTING.md

-Every feature lands with an example, and the example is how it gets manually verified before merge: `cargo truce run` it, play it, hear it - on top of the usual unit and `driver!` tests, not instead of them.
+Every feature lands with an example, and the example is how it gets manually verified before merge: `cargo truce run` it, play it, hear it - on top of unit tests and sample-accurate `truce_test::driver!` scripts in the example crate's tests (no host needed), not instead of them.
 Examples are canonical reference code that plugin authors copy, so each must be a small but real plugin demonstrating the feature's idiomatic shape, not a synthetic stub.
 If no useful example can be written, treat that as a design smell and raise it in the PR.

-## Code quality

-- `cargo clippy --workspace --all-targets -- -D warnings` must be clean.
-- `cargo fmt --all --check` must be clean.
-- `cargo test --workspace --lib` must pass.
-- New crates / modules need rustdoc-warning-free `cargo doc --workspace --no-deps`.
-- Comments explain **why**, not what.
-Don't reference past audits or PRs by name — those rot.
-- Don't add error handling, fallbacks, or validation for scenarios that can't happen.
-Trust internal code.

-## Testing

-CI runs clippy, the unit + integration suite, screenshot pixel-diff tests, and plugin validation (clap-validator, pluginval) across macOS, Linux, and Windows; all of it must pass before merge.
-The notes below cover what to add or check by hand on top of that.

-- **DSP / processing changes** — cover them with `truce_test::driver!`
-  scripts (sample-accurate, no host needed).
-Add to the relevant example crate's tests.
-- **Layout changes** — regenerate the screenshot baselines with `cargo truce screenshot -p <crate> --out <path>`; the screenshot tests gate on a strict pixel diff.

-### GUI framework changes
+Consult the format specs for what *correct* looks like, but never trust a host to match them: host-specific behavior is always unknown and considered hostile.
+Manual testing of new features in real hosts is therefore required, and **every PR carries a manual-testing section** stating what was loaded in which hosts and what was verified.
+"No host-facing changes" is a valid entry when true.

+### Host testing

-Changes to the GUI framework itself — window embedding, resize, focus, DPI, the editor lifecycle — can't be covered by the screenshot tests, which pin the built-in editor's pixel output but not its behavior once embedded in a host.
-Verify them by loading a plugin in real DAWs, following the tiered matrix below.
+Anything whose behavior depends on the host - window embedding, resize, focus, DPI, the editor lifecycle, MIDI routing, state and preset recall, transport - can't be pinned by CI: screenshot tests fix the built-in editor's pixels and validators check spec conformance, not what a shipping DAW actually does.
+Verify by loading a plugin in real DAWs, following the tiered matrix below.

 - **Tier 1** — must be tested and verified before merge.
 A bug found here is a blocker.